-Mr. Megna mentioned that the Finance Committee had previously met and recommended approval of the contract extensions.
+Mr. Megna mentioned that the Finance Committee had previously met on June 29, 2011 and recommended approval of the Resolution.

 After no questions or comments were brought before the Board, Mr. Megna asked the members for a motion to adopt the Resolution, the move was seconded and the Directors unanimously approved the Resolution.